HectorCastelli/website/src/content/experience/2019-modern-picnic.md

 endDate: 2019-05-01
 ---
 - Increased monthly revenue by $19.000 in three months by optimizing SEO and discoverability
-- Improved internal reporting tools to improve decision making
+- Improved internal reporting tools to improve decision-making
-- Migrated email-list to new platform
+- Migrated email list to a new platform